software-mansion-labs/expo-horizon/expo-horizon-core/README.md

 ### JavaScript/TypeScript API

-The module provides runtime constants and utilities to help you build Quest-aware applications.
+The module provides runtime constants and utilities to help you build Horizon-aware applications.

 #### API Reference